 GoPro Hero 4 with Deyard Aluminium Case

-It’s not new, or fancy or pretty.
+It’s not new, fancy or pretty.
 But it’s compact, functional and gets the job done.

-I use an older GoPro Hero 4 and have it mounted in a case I found online by Deyard.
+I use an older GoPro Hero 4 and have it mounted in a case I found online by Deyard which has a cold shoe mount on top for my external mic or a light.

 Rode Video Micro